Search programs

 When it comes to paying for college, many financial options are available to help students cover the costs of tuition, room and board, books, and other education-related expenses.
-Different types of financial aid include grants, scholarships, federal work-study, and student loans — federal and private.
+Different types of financial aid include grants, scholarships, federal work-study, and student loans — both federal and private.

 Students have access to two types of loans — subsidized and unsubsidized.
 Understanding the difference between the two types is important when applying for and receiving loans, as it impacts the amount you can borrow and how you plan to repay the loan.